Causal Message Passing for Experiments with Unknown and General Network Interference: Technical Results and Proofs Overview

 Broadly speaking, Theorem~\ref{thm:Big theorem} yields concise one-dimensional dynamical equations that consolidate the analysis of high-dimensional network data in the large sample asymptotic.
-Specifically, Eq. \eqref{eq:BT-average limit} indicates that individuals' outcomes follow a Gaussian distribution at any given time.
-Moreover, when considering the entire time horizon, the outcomes exhibit a non-degenerate multivariate normal distribution (Eq. \ref{eq:BT-positive definite covar matrix}).
+Specifically, \eqref{eq:BT-average limit} indicates that unit outcomes follow a Gaussian distribution at any given time.
+Moreover, when considering the entire time horizon, the outcomes exhibit a non-degenerate multivariate normal distribution (\eqref{eq:BT-positive definite covar matrix}).
 This implies that the joint distribution of outcomes can be well-characterized and analyzed.
 In summary, Theorem~\ref{thm:Big theorem} provides a framework for analyzing high-dimensional network data.
 It establishes the Gaussian nature of outcomes, facilitating the computation of various statistics and functions that capture the average behavior of the system.

-To obtain the results of Theorem~\ref{thm:Big theorem}, the main challenge arises from the dependence between the fixed interference matrix $\IM$ and individuals' outcomes $\left\{\outcome{}{n}{t}\right\}_{n\in[N]}$ for any time $t > 0$.
+To obtain the results of Theorem~\ref{thm:Big theorem}, the main challenge arises from the dependence between the fixed interference matrix $\IM$ and potential outcomes $\left\{\outcome{}{n}{t}\right\}_{n\in[N]}$ for any time $t > 0$.
 Indeed, the observed outcomes reveal some information about $\IM$ that we need to incorporate into any calculation concerning future observations.
 To overcome this obstacle, we leverage the ``conditioning technique" introduced by \cite{bolthausen2014iterative} and developed further by \cite{bayati2011dynamics}.
 This technique is commonly employed in the literature on Approximate Message Passing (AMP) algorithms, e.g., \citep{javanmard2013state,rush2018finite,berthier2020state,feng2022unifying}.
 They typically consider a fixed symmetric coefficient matrix or a Wishart matrix, with entries of order $O(1/\sqrt{N})$, and also assume a pseudo-Lipschitz non-linearity.
+We adapt the analysis of \cite{bayati2011dynamics} to the current setting, assuming that the coefficient matrix is non-symmetric, dropping the Lipschitz assumption of non-linearity, and consider an additional noise term in each round.
+As a result, the analysis becomes easier in some sense (as there is no ``Onsager" or memory term), yet involving additional randomness structures.
+We provide the rigorous proofs in Appendix~\secDetailedProofs.